Implications of feedback solutions to the $S_8$ tension for the baryon fractions of galaxy groups and clusters: Results

 In the top right panel of \cref{fig:DESY3_kSZ} we use the inverted form of \texttt{SP(k)} in \cref{eq:inv_spk} to model the required baryon fraction to reproduce the suppression of the matter power spectrum from the DES Y3 weak lensing + kSZ joint analysis in the left panel.
 Since the level of power spectrum suppression in the WL + kSZ analysis is similar to that of the high AGN BAHAMAS model, as expected, both have similar baryon fractions.

 The bottom right panel shows the level of statistical tension between the baryon fraction inferred from the DES Y3 weak lensing + kSZ joint analysis and the observed baryon fraction--halo mass relation.
-The figure show that the results from \cite{Bigwood_2024} would be in mild $\approx 2 - 3 \sigma$ tension for halo masses $M_{500c} \lesssim 5 \times 10^{13} \, [\mathrm{M}_\odot]$, but with a lower degree of tension at higher masses.
+The figure show that the results from \cite{Bigwood_2024} would be in mild $\approx 2 - 2.5 \sigma$ tension for halo masses $M_{500c} \lesssim 5 \times 10^{13} \, [\mathrm{M}_\odot]$, but with a lower degree of tension at higher masses.

 In the top right panel of \cref{fig:DESY3_kSZ}, we also show with a dashed purple line the baryon fraction--halo mass relation directly modelled from \texttt{BCEmu}.
 We note the significant difference in the inferred baryon fraction for the same power spectrum suppression using either \texttt{SP(k)} or \texttt{BCEmu}.
 This discrepancy was already highlighted in \citet[][see their appendix B4]{Bigwood_2024}.
 Recent studies have confirmed a strong correlation between the predicted impact of baryons on the present-day $P(k)$ from different simulations and the baryon fraction of groups and clusters of such simulations \cite{van_daalen_2020,salcido_2023}.
 The \texttt{SP(k)} model directly exploits this strong correlation, while the \texttt{BCEmu} model does not enforce a relationship between the baryon fraction and matter power suppression.
 Therefore, the \texttt{BCEmu} model can predict a more extreme matter power spectrum suppression for a given mean baryon fraction, beyond what has been found in cosmological hydrodynamical simulations \citep[see also appendix B4 in][]{Bigwood_2024}.
+It is important to note, however, that \texttt{BCEmu} does include cosmology dependence through the baryon fraction parameter, $f_b = \Omega_b / \Omega_m$, which is treated as a free parameter in the emulator \citep{Giri_2021}.
+Thus, the predicted suppression from \texttt{BCEmu} is not entirely independent of cosmology.

 While the baryonification formalism can provide a high level of flexibility, it is still unclear if some of the parameter space may produce unrealistic results due to the lack of self-consistency of the method (e.g., the gas profiles are specified without regard for the evolutionary history of the halo and the energetics required to modify the profiles in the specified way).
 On the other hand, cosmological hydrodynamical simulations may not explore the full range of physical possibilities.
 For instance, while \cite{debackere_2021} have shown that the behaviour of the profiles between $r_{500}$ and $r_{200}$ can affect the matter power spectrum if the profiles are allowed to vary significantly over this range, the effect of baryons could be underestimated if gas is ejected much further away than normally found in hydrodynamical simulations \citep{Garcia_2024}.
 Hence, further work is essential to test the robustness of the correlation between the power spectrum suppression and the baryon fraction, and to provide physical priors to flexible methods such as the halo model and the baryonification formalism.